Košava 2

-The Košava 2 (sr) is a Serbian surface-to-surface missile designed by the Military Technical Institute Belgrade publicly presented in 2021.
+The Košava 2 (sr) is a Serbian surface-to-surface missile designed by the Military Technical Institute and first presented in 2021.
 It has a range of about 50 km, with solid propellant.
 The Košava 2 can be fired from the Oganj LRSVM M18 multiple rocket launcher.
-The Košava 2 launch container is similar to that of the ALAS missile.
+Its launch container is similar to that of the ALAS missile.

 Origin

-The Košava 2 is a further development of the Košava rocket bomb launcher developed in the 1990s, which used unguided bombs like the FAB-100, FAB-250 and FAB-500 that were modified with use of rocket motor to attack ground targets.
+The Košava 2 is a further development of the Košava rocket bomb launcher developed in the 1990s, which used unguided bombs like the FAB-100, FAB-250 and FAB-500 with modified rocket motors to attack ground targets.
 Two different platforms were developed, one based on the TAM 150 truck and one based on the FAP 2026 truck.
-Košava 2 is based on the HAB-250 unguided bomb.
+It is based on the FAB-250 unguided bomb.